On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Statement of the comparison theorem

 For $r\in \mathbb{Z}_{\geq0}$, define

-Remark that $w_r$ represents the Coxeter element of the Weyl group of $G$.
+{\cred Note} that $w_r$ represents the Coxeter element of the Weyl group of $G$.
 For simplicity, we write $w$ for $w_{0}.$

 First, we recall the definition of a semi-infinite Deligne--Lusztig variety which is a direct analogue of a classical Deligne--Lusztig variety in \cite{Deligne1976}.
-Let $B$ be an intersection of standard Borel subgroup (upper triangular matrices) of $\GL_{2n}$ with $\GSp_{2n}$, and $U$ its unipotent radical.
+Let $B$ be {\cred the} intersection of {\cred the} standard Borel subgroup (upper triangular matrices) of $\GL_{2n}$ with $\GSp_{2n}$, and $U$ its unipotent radical.
 We define semi-infinite Deligne--Lusztig varieties for $\GSp$ by

 A priori, these sets do not have scheme structures.